 The Future of Truck Driving Jobs

 Much discussion has been made over the future of truck driving jobs.
 Like any career field, it is important to understand your options, goals, and path towards your goal.
-The conversation driven from automated truck driving is at the front of the future of the trucking industry.
+The conversation on automated truck driving is at the front of the future of the trucking industry.
 While the truck driving industry is making changes, there is still much to look forward to as you explore and grow in the truck driving industry.
-To understand the future of trucking more, we’ll review short term future and long-term future of truck driving jobs by asking a few questions and addressing each one.
+To understand the future of trucking more, we’ll review the short term future and long-term future of truck driving jobs by asking a few questions and addressing each one.

 The short-term future of trucking driving jobs is excellent!
 According to the Bureau of Labor Statistics (BLS), the truck driving industry is expected to grow by 6% each year.
 Based on the official BLS figure of 1.8 million truckers, this is an increase of 108,000 jobs each year through 2026.
 This has already created a shortage of CDL truck drivers even with all the talk of automated truck driving.